 - Tapestry Needle

-- Pom Pom Maker (Or you can make your own with cardboard, check out this tutorial)
+- Pom Pom Maker (Or you can make your own with a fork or cardboard)

 - Stitch markers (optional)

-I got started with my foundation chain, and while I didn’t keep stopwatch going when I was working on this project, I did make an effort to keep track of the time.
-It’s not precise, but in general, I marked my progress at various intervals.
+I got started with my foundation chain, and while I didn’t keep stopwatch going when I was working on this project, I attempted to keep track of the time.
+It’s not precise, but I marked my progress at various intervals.
+Also, I didn’t exactly sit down and crochet for a full hour; I picked at the project over the course of about a week!

-Dark yarn is awesome if you’re just starting to crochet or coming back to it after a while.
-It is hard to see what you’re doing, but at the same time, it hides your mistakes very nicely.
-I guarantee I made mistakes on this hat but thanks to the darker blue of the yarn, you can’t see them!
+Dark yarn is awesome because it is hard to see what you’re doing, but it hides your mistakes nicely.
+I guarantee I made mistakes on this hat, but thanks to the darker blue of the yarn, you can’t see them!

 Halfway Done, or About One Hour In